matrix-org/synapse/docs/development/synapse_architecture/faster_joins.md

 We only know that some HSes were in the room at some point.
 Wat do.
 Send it out to the list of servers from the first join.
 **TODO** what do we do here if we have full state?
 If the prev event was created by us, we can risk sending it to the wrong HS.
 (Motivation: privacy concern of the content.
-Not such a big deal for a public room or an encyrpted room.
+Not such a big deal for a public room or an encrypted room.
 But non-encrypted invite-only...)
 But don't want to send out sensitive data in other HS's events in this way.

 Suppose we discover after resync that we shouldn't have sent out one our events (not a prev_event) to a target HS.
 Not much we can do.